-The authors acknowledge the support of the Helmholtz Einstein Berlin International Berlin Research School in Data Science (HEIBRiDS), the Alfred Wegener Institute - Helmholtz Centre for Polar and Marine Research, the Einstein Center Digital Future, the Humboldt University of Berlin, and the Ministry of Education of the Russian Federation as part of a state task (project no. FSZN-2020-0016).
-We would like to thank the two reviewers Bryan C. Lougheed and Timothy J. Heaton as well as the authors of the community comment, who provided extensive and engaged feedback that helped us improve the manuscript.
+Acknowledgements.
+The authors acknowledge the support of the Helmholtz Einstein Berlin International Berlin Research School in Data Science (HEIBRIDS), the Alfred Wegener Institute - Helmholtz Centre for Polar and Marine Research, the Einstein Center Digital Future, and the Humboldt University of Berlin.
+We would like to thank the two reviewers Bryan C. Lougheed and Timothy J. Heaton as well as the authors of the community comment, who provided extensive and engaged feedback that helped us improve the paper.
 The authors highly appreciate all the work that went into developing the stand-alone versions of each modeling system.
-Hence, we like to thank Maarten Blaauw, Andrew C. Parnell, Andrew Dolman, Bryan C. Lougheed, and Stephen P. Obrochta for their continuous work on Bacon, Behron, clam, hamstr, and Undatable.
+Hence, we would like to thank Maarten Blaauw, Andrew C. Parnell, Andrew Dolman, Bryan C. Lougheed, and Stephen P. Obrochta for their continuous work on Bacon, Bchron, clam, hamstr, and Undatable.